The 5 Best Doughnuts in Krakow

 2. Join a doughnut workshop and learn a life skill

-Either way, you get to eat pączki while helping kids to eat veggies!
+Either way, you get to eat pączki while helping kids to grow fruit!

 Now this place is super special and once again very famous and somehow also yet unknown.
 It’s been designed by some serious lifehackers who cracked the code for running the smoothest business ever.
 It’s so simple that it only sells two products and doesn’t even have a name.
 A plain brown sign just states the facts: “PĄCZKI” and in smaller print “Tradycyjna receptura”.
 Just a tiny, nondescript hole-in-the-wall shop which sells only one kind of ice cream in the warm months and one kind of doughnut throughout the colder ones.
 That’s it.
 No one seems to know this place when you ask… but wouldn’t you know it, almost every damn day of the year this logical locale has a huge line of fans extending halfway down the street.